-The Kerry Rape & Sexual Abuse Centre was established in 1992 to provide a professional, confidential and free counselling service to female and male survivors of:
+The Kerry Rape & Sexual Abuse Centre was established in 1992 to provide a professional, confidential and free counselling service to all survivors of:

 We believe that survivors of sexual violence and abuse have the right to be treated with respect and sensitivity.